aseroff/rails_pulse/docs/releasing.md

 # Run all tests (this will also validate the CI setup)
 rake test

+# Run generator tests separately (these are excluded from main test suite)
+rails test test/generators

 # Check that the gem builds successfully
 gem build rails_pulse.gemspec
 ```